BillZengMSFT/DaSaNi/doc/event_api.md

         'photo'         : 'a photo url',
-        'start_time'    : 'start time, a unix timestamp', 'end_time'      : 'end time, a unix timestamp', }
+        'start_time'    : 'start time, a unix timestamp', 'end_time'      : 'end time, a unix timestamp', 'detail'        : 'optional detail about the event', 'location'      : 'optional location of the event' }

 RETURN: